klippa-app/go-pdfium/README.md

 #### Worker configuration

-To actually start workers, you will have to init the pdfium library somewhere, this also allows you to dynamically start workers when needed.
-The best location to add this is in the `init()` of a package that is going to call the pdfium library.
+To actually start workers, you will have to init the PDFium library somewhere, this also allows you to dynamically start workers when needed.
+The best location to add this is in the `init()` of a package that is going to call the PDFium library.
 Example:

 `pdfium/renderer/renderer.go`